TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 **Note**: The data type and content of the file will be assumed to be the same as the data type of <varname> according to the following rules:

 <varname> is of type string: A 'data item' will be defined as a character string separated from any other data items by white space.
 Thus the file will be scanned looking for strings separated by white space (not by any other delimiters) and each such string will count as 1 data item for the purposes of reading (and also for the purposes of skipping <skip> data items before assignments begin).
 During the <skip> phase, there is no limit on the size of strings skipped.
 During the reading phase there is a limit put on the size of each string read into each element of <varname> of 1023 non-white-space characters.
 If a string is encountered that is longer than this, then the first 1023 characters will be read into the current location in <varname> (i.e. it will read a truncated version of that string) and an error warning will be printed to the script console but the program will not terminate and NReads will not go negative.
 The rest of the truncated string will be ignored and the next data item in the file will be read to the next position in <varname> (if it is an array of of size > 1).
+For <skip> purposes (but not reading purposes) the definition of a 'data item' can be modified by the fskip_size command.
+See below for details.

 <varname> is of type float: A 'data item' will be defined as double (usually 64 bits on most PCs).
 The file will then be treated as a raw binary file and read as such - each 64 bits of the file being read as a double.
+For <skip> purposes (but not reading purposes) the definition of a 'data item' can be modified by the fskip_size command.
+See below for details.

 <varname> is of type int: A 'data item' will be defined an int32_t and the file will then be treated as a raw binary file and read as such - each 32 bits of the file being read as an int32_t.
+For <skip> purposes (but not reading purposes) the definition of a 'data item' can be modified by the fskip_size command.
+See below for details.
+For reading purposes the size of a 'data item' may be changed to a single byte by means of the fbyte_mode command.
+If byte mode is enabled, the file is read one byte at a time.
+Each byte is stored in an individual int variable slot as an unsigned char; the lower 8 bits represent the byte value, while the upper 24 bits are set to 0.
+This effectively treats each int as a single unsigned 8-bit value.
+This allows for the precise reading of binary files where the file data is not an exact multiple of 4 bytes.

+**Note**: The value of a 'data item' as described above will only pertain when the fskip_size is 0.
+If the value set by the command fskip_size is > 0 then the 'data item' will be measured in units of fskip_size bytes, regardless of the data type of the variables to be written to.

+**Note**: The NewLines system variable reports the number of logical line endings encountered on the input stream immediately following a string-based fset_var operation.
+It has the following behaviour:

+* *Trigger*: NewLines is reset to 0 at the start of any fset_var call targeting a string variable or array.
+It is updated only after the reading phase is complete and at least one item was successfully read (NReads > 0).
+* *Normalization*: The interpreter recognizes Unix (n), Windows (rn), and legacy Mac (r) line endings.
+Each represents a single count.
+* *Scope*: The count includes all line endings between the last string read and the very next non-whitespace character (the start of the next potential data item).
+* *Horizontal Whitespace*: Spaces and tabs encountered during this look-ahead are consumed but do not affect the NewLines count.
+* *Binary Safety*: The counting process stops immediately if a null character (0) or any non-whitespace data is encountered, ensuring that subsequent binary data is not accidentally consumed.

+**Note**: Use NewLines to detect structural breaks in files where whitespace is otherwise ignored.
+For example, in PNM (P2/P3) files, a NewLines value >= 1 after reading the header can indicate the end of a comment line or the transition to the pixel data block.

+*Caution (Binary Data)*: If a binary data block immediately follows a string block, ensure there are no trailing spaces or tabs before the binary data.
+The NewLines look-ahead logic consumes horizontal whitespace (Space/Tab) while searching for line endings.
+If the first byte of your binary data is value 32 or 9, it will be consumed and included in the NBytes count.

+**Note**: The NBytes system variable reports the total number of raw bytes consumed from the file during the "reading phase" of the last fset_var command.
+The behaviour is as follows:

+*What it counts:*

+* For Numeric Types (int/float): The total bytes read into the variable(s).
+For example, if fbyte_mode is ON, NBytes will equal NReads.
+If OFF, NBytes will be NReads * 4 (for ints).
+* For String Types: The total number of bytes consumed starting from the first character of the first string read, through to the last byte consumed by the NewLines look-ahead logic.
+The count includes all data characters, internal whitespace between tokens, and all trailing whitespace (spaces, tabs, r, n) consumed while the interpreter was updating the NewLines sytem variable.

+*What it ignores:*

+* NBytes does not include any bytes skipped during the <skip> phase of the fset_var command.

+**Note**: NBytes is the bridge between ASCII and Binary data.
+By adding NBytes to a tracking variable after reading a text header, you can determine the exact byte-offset where the binary data begins.
+This offset can then be used with fskip_size 1 to perform a byte-precise binary <skip> for the next fset_var call.

-**Note**: See also fput_var.
+**Note**: See also fput_var, fskip_size and fbyte_mode.

+### fskip_size

+fskip_size <nbytes>

+This is a latching command.
+If <nbytes> is > 0 then, whenever a fset_var command is issued, the <skip> value is measured in that number of bytes regardless of the data type of the variable to be set (in other words, the total bytes that will be skipped in <skip>*<nbytes>).
+Otherwise (if <nbytes> is 0 ) the <skip> value is measured in 'data items' as described in the description for fset_var.
+The default fskip_size value at the start of any script will be 0 meaning that 'data items' with be the unit of <skip>.

+<nbytes> - an integer varval that must be >= 0.

 ### get_actuators